Navan, Inc.: History

-Later in February 2019, TripActions was recognized as one of Fast Company's Most Innovative Companies in Travel for 2019.

-In June 2019, the company announced its NDC-enabled platform in partnership with United Airlines.
-At the same time, TripActions raised a $250 million Series D funding round from Andreessen Horowitz, Zeev Ventures, Lightspeed Venture Partners and Group 11.
+In June 2019, TripActions raised a $250 million Series D funding round from Andreessen Horowitz, Zeev Ventures, Lightspeed Venture Partners and Group 11.
 The total valuation of the company reached $4 billion.

-In September 2019, the company announced its carbon impact initiative through providing customers visibility into the emission output of their travel programs.
-In the same month, TripActions was recognized in the Top 20 of the Forbes Cloud 100 award.

 In November 2019, the company announced that it had enabled an NDC-enabled direct connection to the Lufthansa Group.

-In February 2020, the companylaunched TripActions Liquid, a payment, expense and reconciliation technology integrated into its core platform.
+In February 2020, the company launched TripActions Liquid, a payment, expense and reconciliation technology integrated into its core platform.
 Alongside that announcement, the company announced the security of $500 million on credit to fuel the platform.

-In June 2020, it raised $125 million in debt financing.
+In June 2020, it raised $125 million in a financing led by Greenoaks, which allowed the company to continue investing in growth and product despite the significant impact of the COVID-19 pandemic.

 In October 2020, it expanded the TripActions Liquid product by adding broader expense capabilities.

 In January 2021, TripActions raised a $155 million Series E round of funding.

-In May 2021, the company announced that it had acquired UK corporate travel management specialist Reed & Mackay.

 In October 2021, TripActions raised a $275 million Series F round of funding with a valuation near $7.25 billion.
 It reported having 1500 employees.

 In February 2022, TripActions acquired Comtravo, a German corporate travel company with 2,500 clients and 250 employees.

+In October 2022, the company raised a $300 million Series G round of funding with a valuation of $9.2 billion.

-In February 2023, TripActions rebranded to Navan, bringing together its offerings into a travel and expense super app.
-The palindrome name Navan has roots in the words navigate and avant (as navigate forward).
+In February 2023, TripActions rebranded to Navan, bringing together its offerings into a travel and expense services app.
+The palindrome name Navan has roots in the words "navigate" and "avant" to mean "navigating forward".

-Services

-All functionality including administrative travel management can be done through the desktop and mobile application, including booking trips, filing receipts, modifying reservations, tracking travel itineraries, chatting with travel support agents reconciling expenses.

-TripActions partners with multiple suppliers in the market Inventory on the platform comes from consumer, corporate, and direct integrations.

-TripActions Liquid provides a suite of tools to manage and track spend.
-With physical and virtual cards, smart approval workflows, automated expense reports and centralized billing, the technology is positioned as a modern alternative to legacy payment and expense systems.

-The platform uses artificial intelligence and machine learning to optimize search results, inventory and the support experience.
-Results are prioritized using the company's policies, real-time market prices and individual employee preferences including loyalty program memberships.

-The system's admin dashboard tracks company spend, potential savings, and employees' travel and spend patterns.
-In accordance with duty of care, the admin dashboard features a live map that shows where employees are traveling in real time.
-Finance and travel teams can contact travelers directly within the application in emergency situations.
+In April 2023, Navan announced its agreement to acquire Tripeur, a Bangalore-based modern travel and expense management company, expanding Navan Group’s presence in India.
+The acquisition marked the fifth purchase in two years.

+In December 2023, Navan laid off 5% of its workforce.

+As rumors mounted in June 2024 that Navan was pursuing an IPO, they appointed former NYSE exec, Amy Butte, as their CFO.

+On 21 October 2025, Navan formally announced their IPO offering nearly 37 million shares.
+The company public on 30 October 2025 on the Nasdaq under the ticker NAVN.
+It reported revenues growing 30% year over year but remained unprofitable.